Mixed martial arts in the United States

 Mixed martial arts (MMA) is the fastest growing spectator sport, in terms of finances, in the United States.
-Mixed martial arts largely developed in the 1990s, and has achieved popularity in the early 21st century.
+The modern form of MMA largely developed in the 1990s, and evolved into a sport that enjoys worldwide recognition in the early 21st century.
 Many companies promote MMA cards, with the American based Ultimate Fighting Championship (UFC) the most dominant.

 History

+Precursors of modern MMA

 During the late 1960s to early 1970s, the concept of combining the elements of multiple martial arts was popularized in the West by Chinese-American martial artist Bruce Lee via his system of Jeet Kune Do.
 Lee believed that "the best fighter is not a Boxer, Karate or Judo man.
 The best fighter is someone who can adapt to any style, to be formless, to adopt an individual's own style and not following the system of styles."
 In 2004, UFC President Dana White would call Lee the "father of mixed martial arts" stating: "If you look at the way Bruce Lee trained, the way he fought, and many of the things he wrote, he said the perfect style was no style.
 You take a little something from everything.
 You take the good things from every different discipline, use what works, and you throw the rest away".

-Gene LeBell v.
-Milo Savage, a judoka and a boxer respectively, was thought to be one of the earliest examples of MMA in the United States.
+Gene Lebell v.
+Milo Savage, a judoka and a boxer respectively, was thought to be one of the earliest examples of style vs style fight in the United States.